July2021

 Pipolo is a bluffing card game that the whole family will enjoy playing in the evenings or on a wet holiday day.

 I hope that helps you as you plan your break away with your seven or eight year old.
-If you are also travelling with younger children, take a look at my last two blogs:
+If you are also travelling with younger children, take a look at my latest blogs:

 Card Games you’ll want to play with your children,

-Travel Activities for 3 and 4 year olds and
+Travel Activities for 3 and 4 year olds,

-Travel Activities for 5 and 6 year olds.
+Travel Activities for 5 and 6 year olds and

 Have a lovely holiday,